 Beetles of the Chrysomelidae-Hispinae+Cassidinae group are also common on commelinids (Jolivet 1988; Schmitt 1988; Vencl & Morton 1999; Chaboo 2007).
 14/39 tribes of Hispinae+Cassidinae for which there is at least some larval host plant data are found on commelinids, 26/39 on some monocot or other (Chaboo 2007); the beetle larvae eat between the veins.
 Among the core eudicots larvae are mostly found on Boraginaceae, Solanaceae, Convolvulaceae and Asteraceae - asterids are particularly favoured.
 However, it is unclear if Criocerinae are in a clade immediately related to Donaciinae/Hispinae and related monocot-eating beetles, or not; the latter situation seems more likely (check Chaboo 2007; c.f.
 Wilf et al. 2000; Gómez-Zurita et al. 2007); Gómez-Zurita et al. (2007) found that hispines, including cassidines, were widely separated from Donaciinae, the latter being part of the [Criocerinae [Bruchinae + Donaciinae]] clade.
-Furthermore, feeding patterns evident in fossil material that look as if they were the result of the activities of hispines cannot easily be ascribed to the activities of hispine beetles, as García-Robledo and Staines (2008) noted.
+Furthermore, feeding patterns in fossil material that look as if they were the result of the activities of hispines cannot easily be ascribed to their activities, as García-Robledo and Staines (2008) noted.

 Genes & Genomes.
 The rate of molecular evolution in commelinids is generally high, ca 0.003 substitutions/site/m.y.
 (Smith & Donoghue 2008).
 However, in genes like ndhF, at least, the rate is similar to that in Asparagales, etc. (Givnish et al. 2006).
 Although genes in all three genomic compartments apparently evolve slowly in Arecaceae (Wilson et al. 1990; Baker et al. 2000a, 2000b), the rate seems similar to that in a number of other monocots other than commelinids (S. W. Graham et al. 2006).
 Was there an increase in the rate of molecular evolution within commelinids, some Poales being spectacular examples?

 Some morphological information about the commelinids is summarized by Givnish et al. (1999); for silica bodies, see Benvenuto et al. (2015).

 Phylogeny.
-Commelinids are well supported in molecular studies (e.g. S. W. Graham et al. 2006, and references), and they have morphological support as well, but support for relationships between the main groups has quite often been weak (Chase et al. 2000a; Soltis et al. 2007a).
-Overall, evidence suggests that Arecaceae are sister to the rest of the clade (but see below), and the clade [Commelinales + Zingiberales] is more or less well supported (Chase et al. 2006; Givnish et al. 2006, 2010b; Soltis et al. 2007a), and with Poales sister to this clade, also by Qiu et al. (2010: mitochondrial genes; Davis et al. 2013; S. Chen et al. 2013; Ruhfel et al. 2014: chloroplast genomes; Magallón et al. 2015; Hertweck et al. 2015).
+The commelinid clade is well supported in molecular studies (e.g. S. W. Graham et al. 2006 and references) and they have morphological support as well, but support for relationships between the main groups within it has quite often been weak (Chase et al. 2000a; Soltis et al. 2007a).
+Overall, evidence suggests that Arecaceae are sister to the rest of the clade (but see below), and the clade [Commelinales + Zingiberales] is more or less well supported (Chase et al. 2006; Givnish et al. 2006, 2010b; Soltis et al. 2007a), and, with Poales sister to this clade, also by Qiu et al. (2010: mitochondrial genes; Davis et al. 2013; S. Chen et al. 2013; Ruhfel et al. 2014: chloroplast genomes; Magallón et al. 2015; Hertweck et al. 2015).
 Hilu et al. (2003: matK) suggested that Poales might be sister to other commelinids, as did Soltis et al. (2011: Kingia, etc. not included), but in both cases support was weak, as was that for the position of Arecales as sister to remaining commelinids in the latter study.
 Arecales were weakly supported as sister to Poales in some analyses (e.g. S. W. Graham et al. 2006; Givnish et al. 2010b, maximum parsimony).

-The position of Dasypogonaceae remained unclear.
-Neyland (2002b: 26s rDNA) found Dasypogonaceae to be strongly associated with Restionaceae and other families (Poales), but this particular relationship has not been recovered in other molecular or morphological analyses.
+The position of Dasypogonaceae has been particularly unclear.
+Neyland (2002b: 26s rDNA) found Dasypogonaceae to be strongly associated with Restionaceae and other families (Poales), but this particular relationship has not been recovered in other studies.
 Multi-gene analyses did not link Dasypogonaceae with Arecales, even if where they ended up had no strong support (see Givnish et al. 2006 and Chase et al. 2006: near Poales; S. W. Graham et al. 2006: near [Commelinales + Zingiberales]; Magallón et al. 2015: sister to all other commelinids).
-More recently, Givnish et al. (2011b) and Davis et al. (2011: structural mutations; see also Barrett & Davis 2011; Barrett et al. 2012a, esp. b, 2013; Ruhfel et al. 2014) have found some support in maximum likelihood analyses of plastomes for a position sister to Arecaceae, consistent with what morphological data there is, although in a maximum parsimony analysis they were placed sister to [Commelinales + Zingiberales], if with little support.
-This position was also found by Barrett et al. (2013).
-In a tree based on the work of Givnish et al., Carlquist (2012a) showed the relationships [[Arecales [Commelinales + Zingiberales]] [Dasyopogonales + Poales]], while Rudall and Conran (2012) were inclined to think Dasypogonaceae might be included in Poales, partly because both have epidermal silica bodies, and might be close to Rapateaceae in particular - indeed, alternative topologies remained possible in some analyses in Barrett et al. (2013), and these included completely novel relationships.
+More recently, Givnish et al. (2011b) and Davis et al. (2011: structural mutations; see also Barrett & Davis 2011; Barrett et al. 2012a, esp. b, 2013; Ruhfel et al. 2014; Lam et al. 2015) have found some support in various analyses of plastomes for a position of Dasypogonaceae as sister to Arecaceae, consistent with what morphological data there is, although in some analyses they were placed sister to [Commelinales + Zingiberales], if with little support.
+In a tree based on the work of Givnish et al., Carlquist (2012a) depicted the relationships [[Arecales [Commelinales + Zingiberales]] [Dasyopogonales + Poales]].
+Rudall and Conran (2012) were inclined to think Dasypogonaceae might be included in Poales, partly because both have epidermal silica bodies, where they might be close to Rapateaceae in particular.
+Indeed, alternative topologies remained possible in some analyses in Barrett et al. (2013), and these include completely novel relationships.

-However, analyses of plastid genomes suggest the relationships [[Dasypogonaceae + Arecaceae] [Poales [Commelinales + Zingiberales]]] (Barrett et al. 2012a, esp. b, 2013), those long followed here...
-See also Commelinales, Zingiberales, and Poales for further discussion of relationships.
+However, analyses of full plastid genomes suggest the relationships [[Dasypogonaceae + Arecaceae] [Poales [Commelinales + Zingiberales]]] (Barrett et al. 2012a, esp. b, 2013), those long followed here.
+For general relationships in monocots, see Petrosaviales and Acorales.

 DASYPOGONACEAE Dumortier Back to Main Tree.